CNPS Information and FAQ

 The RPNAS has entered into an agreement with the CNPS so that RPNAS can ensure that every Practising and Graduate member will have access to an appropriate form of professional liability protection while they are a practising registrant.
 The added benefit is that RPNAS members will benefit from a more favorable group rate.
 A further benefit is that the liability protection will be made available on an occurrence-basis, which means that as long as you were a CNPS beneficiary at the time the incident occurred, you remain eligible for CNPS assistance.
 An additional fee will be applied systematically to the agreement for the first five years so that Saskatchewan RPNs can fairly access the funds to which other organizations have been contributing to for over 30 years.
 It is the additional fee that will extend your eligibility for CNPS professional liability protection to all incidents that may have occurred as part of your duly licensed psychiatric nursing practice while you were a practising member on the RPNAS registry, provided that those incidents occurred on or after March 29, 1988 and that the claim arising from those incidents is commenced after November 1, 2019.
-For the 2022 membership year, each practising RPNAS member will pay an annual fee of $68.00, plus a transitional fee of $24.25, for a total of $96.86 including GST.
-The basic individual annual unit fee of $68.00 is reassessed every year and could be adjusted from year to year if necessary, depending on the number of claims and the cost of defending claims.
+As such, each practising RPNAS member will pay an annual unit fee, plus a transitional fee of $24.25 for five years.
+The transitional fee will remain in place until 2025.
+The basic individual annual unit fee is reassessed every year and could be adjusted from year to year if necessary, depending on the number of claims and the cost of defending claims.
+The annual unit fee can be found on our fee schedule page.

 How will I pay?